 Even though burial insurance has relaxed underwriting, some medical conditions are so risky they are considered uninsurable.

-For these high-risk conditions, there are no health questions guaranteed issue policy.
+For these high-risk conditions, there are no health questions guaranteed issue policies.
 Applicants are guaranteed acceptance regardless of their medical conditions.

 3. Smaller face value options

 Some burial plans providers will let you purchase as little as $2,000 in coverage.
-No other type of life insurance policies will let you buy such a small amount of insurance protection.
+No other type of life insurance policy will let you buy such a small amount of insurance protection.

-Most final expense companies offer face value options from $2,000-$25,000.
+Most final expense companies offer value options from $2,000 to $25,000.
 Some companies go lower, and some go higher, but you can only buy the coverage you need.

 IS BURIAL INSURANCE AND LIFE INSURANCE THE SAME THING?

 Burial insurance is, in fact, a form of whole life insurance with a smaller benefit amount than traditional life insurance policies.